dxw/contracts/agreements/container-terms.md

     1.  dxw digital will provide the following as part of this contract:

         1. A hosting service which makes your service available for access over the internet;
         2. Backups and backup restoration;
         3. Storage and deployment of your website's source code;
-        4. A separate Staging Environment;
-        5. Availability monitoring and response;
+        4. Availability monitoring and response;
-        6. Operating system and infrastructure upgrades and maintenance;
+        5. Operating system and infrastructure upgrades and maintenance;
-        7. A support helpdesk (24 hours a day for emergencies with support for non-emergencies during our office hours.
+        6. A support helpdesk (24 hours a day for emergencies with support for non-emergencies during our office hours.

     2. If your proposal specifies that the website we host will be Managed Plus, dxw digital will also provide the following services as part of this contract, in